stellatigre/abstractron-datastore/README.md

-# Abstractron MongoDB/ExpressJS Cloud Manager (abstractapi-node)
+# Abstractron Datastore (MongoDB /ExpressJS)

 ## Purpose

-The Abstractron cloud Manager is a Node.JS based backend API for use in Abstractron research and within released products.
+The Abstractron Datastore is a Node.JS based backend API for use in Abstractron research and within released products.
 It serves as a repository for initial data stores to support Quantized cloud functionality:

 * New user registration and authentication, via web and also in-game.
 ** Future-proof authentication against external authorities with passport
-* Block, level, image, video URL storage.
+* Block, level, image, video URL+metadata storage.

 ## Prerequisites
 * Node.JS (0.10.x required, latest stable release of 0.10 recommended)